-This is a composition class designed to give students the opportunity to discover, explore, and attempt different formats of writing.
-Students will write personal essays, short stories, various poems, a one-act play, and a novella.
-Students will have the opportunity receive and provide feedback in a writing lab format.
+This is a composition class designed to give students the opportunity to discover, explore, and attempt different formats of short form writing.
+Students will write personal essays, short stories, various poems, and vignettes.
+Students will have the opportunity to receive and provide feedback in a writing lab format.